 Helping You Navigate Minnesota Child Support Law

-Basic support – This is the support that covers food, shelter, clothing, and the child’s basic needs.
-The amount of support paid is determined by the incomes of both parents and the amount of parenting time each parent spends with the children.
+- Basic support – This is the support that covers food, shelter, clothing, and the child’s basic needs.
+The amount of support paid is determined by each parent’s income and the amount of time each parent spends with the children.
 Parenting time is measured by the number of overnights the child spends with the non-custodial parent.

-The Help You Need Now And In The Future
+The Help You Need Now & in the Future

-However, the change in circumstances has a window of 20 percent.
-What this means is that the current court order must be unfair by at least $75 per month in either direction.
+However, the change in circumstances has a window of 20% but must be at least $75 per month in either direction.
 If the change in income is less than 20% and less than $75 per month, then the modification may not be awarded.
-Talking to your Minneapolis child support lawyer will help you decide what you should do in your case by giving you realistic expectations so you can make informed decisions.
+Talking to our Minneapolis child support lawyer can help you decide what you should do in your case by giving you realistic expectations so you can make informed decisions.

-Child support matters can be difficult to navigate, but having a child support attorney by your side can make a difference in the outcome.
-If you are going through a divorce, need to establish paternity to request child support, need to fight a child support request due to questionable paternity, or support needs to be modified, contact the Burns Law Office at 952-898-6834 to request a free consultation.
+Child support matters can be difficult to navigate but having a child support attorney by your side can make a difference in the outcome.
+If you are going through a divorce, need to establish paternity to request child support, need to fight a child support request due to questionable paternity, or support needs to be modified, you can count on Burns Law Office to help.
+We represent clients throughout the Minneapolis metro area.